Key Takeaways

 - Multiple Defendants: Trucking accidents often involve liability stretching across drivers, motor carriers, brokers, shippers, and third-party maintenance companies.

-- Regulations Create Duties: Federal Motor Carrier Safety Regulations impose specific duties on each party in the freight chain—violations establish negligence.
+- Regulations Create Duties: Federal Motor Carrier Safety Regulations impose specific duties on the freight chain.
+Violations can be powerful evidence of negligence.

 The truck that crossed the centerline and destroyed your family's vehicle was driven by one person.
 But the chain of responsibility for that crash may stretch across half a dozen companies in three states.
-Understanding who is liable—and who has the insurance to pay—is the first step toward meaningful recovery.
-A single load might involve a shipper, a broker, a motor carrier, an owner-operator, a leasing company, and a maintenance contractor, and when something goes wrong, each of those entities will point fingers at the others.
-Your job, through your attorney, is to trace liability to the parties with the duty, the negligence, and the ability to pay.
+Understanding who had control, who violated a duty, and what insurance exists is the first step toward meaningful recovery.
+A single load might involve a shipper, a broker, a motor carrier, an owner-operator, a leasing company, and a maintenance contractor, and when something goes wrong, each of those entities may point fingers at the others.
+Your attorney's job is to trace liability to the parties with the duty, the negligence, and the available coverage.

 The Truck Driver